Euro to Dollar Conversion and Its History

 The ECB lowered its interest rate to 0.25 percent on November 7, 2013, in response to fears of deflation.
 This drove the euro's value to $1.33.
 It ended the year up a bit at $1.38.

 2014 - The euro started the year at $1.38.
-It rose to a high for the year of $1.3931 on May 7, 2014.
+It rose to a high for the year at $1.39 on May 7, 2014.
 Though as the Ukraine crisis started to heat up, the euro began falling once again.
 It remained above $1.30 until September 4.
-When ECB Chair, Mario Draghi, announced that he would begin quantitative easing, the euro immediately dropped by 1 percent to $1.2954.
+When ECB Chair Mario Draghi, announced that he would begin quantitative easing, the euro immediately dropped by 1 percent to $1.30.
 It fell to a two-year low of $1.25 in November, when the ECB announced that it would keep interest rates low.
 It then fell to $1.21 by the year's end on fears that Greece would drop out of the eurozone after its January 28 presidential election.

 On November 13, 2015, terrorists attacked Paris.
 The euro fell further to $1.06 by November 30.
 The attacks prompted a flight to safety toward the dollar, thereby weakening the euro.
 It strengthened to $1.10 after the ECB announced that it would continue its quantitative easing program through to March 2016.
 The euro ended the year a little lower at $1.09.

 2016 - On January 1, 2016, the euro was worth $1.08.
 It rose to $1.13 on February 11, as the Dow fell into a stock market correction.
 It remained within that range until the United Kingdom voted to leave the European Union on June 24.
 The euro then fell to $1.11 the next day as traders predicted that the consequences of Brexit would weaken the European economy.
 On Monday, it fell to $1.10.
-Here are more Brexit Consequences.

 The markets calmed down after realizing that Brexit would take years.
 The euro rose to $1.13 on August 23.
-It then fell to its 2016 low of $1.039 on December 20, 2016.
+It then fell to its 2016 low of $1.04 on December 20, 2016.
 Italy's presidential election increased the risk that its banks would not regain its health.
 It rose to $1.06 by December 30, 2016.